igomezv/igomezv.github.io/publications.md

 **Total:** 27
 **By Indexing:** 11 JCR, 6 Q4, 1 CONACYT, 1 Preprint, 1 SEP Book, 4 ISBN, 3 Other.
-**By Category:** 11 Research, 6 Proceedings, 6 Educational/Outreach, 5 Textbooks.
+**By Category:** 11 Research, 6 Proceedings, 6 Educational/Outreach, 1 Textbooks, 4 other.

 -----